tianysun/tianysun.github.io/honorawards.md

 ---

-* Research proposal recieved (USD $1,500) grant from the University of Minnesota Office's of Undergraduate Research on Dec 16th, 2020. 👏
+* Research proposal recieved (USD $1,500) grant from the University of Minnesota Office's of Undergraduate Research on Dec 16th, 2020. [📄]() 👏

-* Awarded Maroon Global Excellence Scholarship (USD $15,000) from Fall 2018 to Fall 2021.
+* Awarded Maroon Global Excellence Scholarship (USD $15,000) from Fall 2018 to Fall 2021. [📄](assets/img/Maroon Global Excellence Scholarship.pdf)

 * Dean’s List of College of Library Art at the University of Minnesota from Spring 2019 to Present.